cell2fire/Cell2Fire/src/C++Par/Readme.md

 This project includes the Parallel C++ core implementation of Cell2Fire simulator.

 # Version: Beta OpenMP ready
-Experimental parallel version after the adaptation to new sim structure.
+-Experimental parallel version after the adaptation to new sim structure.
-Known bug: new manageFire() function (CellsFBP.cpp) modifies df_ptr (solved) and FSCell (not solved) values.
+-Known bug: new manageFire() function (CellsFBP.cpp) modifies df_ptr (solved) and FSCell (not solved) values.
 Thus, although very unlikely, we can have memory access problems when having a large number of threads.
-Potential solution: local copy of FSCell, return it, and then update the global variable in the main.
+-Potential solution: local copy of FSCell, return it, and then update the global variable in the main.
-Current solution: run it AS-IS and "normally" it will not have an error.
+-Current solution: run it AS-IS and "normally" it will not have an error.
 If needed, uncomment the omp critical section (Cell2Fire line 721) or run the serial version.

 # Requirements (libraries)
 - Boost